 Principal Conservator, Paintings - Vanessa Kowalski BAppSc (CultMatCons), BCA, PMAICCM

-Laboratory Manager, Senior Conservator Paper and Parchment - Libby Melzer PhD candidate, BAppSc (CultMatCons), PMAICCM
+Team Leader, Paper Conservation - Libby Melzer PhD candidate, BAppSc (CultMatCons), PMAICCM

 Libby has over twenty years’ experience in the conservation of Paper and Parchment.
-Libby's Master of Art History (Research) from the University of Melbourne specialised in Medieval parchment, and is a current PhD Candidate at the University of Melbourne studying Medieval ink.
+She has a Masters in Art History (Research) from the University of Melbourne specialising in Medieval parchment, and has worked on specialist collections throughout the Asia Pacific region.

 Principal Conservator, Paper and Photographs - Katy Glen BAppSc (CultMatCons), BA (Hons), PMAICCM